-Admission to PA programs is competitive, and the Northwestern College PA Program only accepts 30 students per year.
+Admission to PA programs is competitive, and the Northwestern College PA Program is accredited to accept 32 students per year.
 Preference will be given in the application process to graduates from Northwestern College, provided they meet all of the program admissions requirements.
+Any Northwestern College graduate who completes all application materials and meets all admissions criteria will be invited to interview for admission.